 Certificates & Evaluations:

-All students who complete their program are awarded a certificate at the end of their studies.
-All students are continuously evaluated and an evaluation report is available at the end of the studies.
+All students who complete their program are awarded a certificate of attendance at the end of their studies upon request.
 In order to qualify to receive a certificate or an evaluation from ILI, a student must maintain attendance of at least 80%.

 Please contact our Test Preparation Coordinator, Dr. Andrew Donlan, at (202) 686-5610 ext.
 113 or at email@example.com.